Milestone Ages – 62

 If you were born in 1956, then your FRA is 66 and 4 months.
 Let’s say your full amount is $2500 per month.
 At 62, you would be eligible to receive 73.3% of the $2500 or $1832.50.
 At 63, it would be 78.3% or $1957.50.
 It continues to increase on a monthly basis all the way to your FRA of 66 and 4 months.
 There is a breakeven point for taking it early vs. deferring.
 In this example, the breakeven on taking it at 62 is age 78.
 The breakeven at 63 is almost exactly the same, but it is about 2 months longer.
 If you start it at age 64, the breakeven is closer to age 79 and at age 65, it is right around 80*.

 Social Security is a complex topic that you have to start thinking about at age 62.
 There are some important decisions to make that can impact the rest of your life.
-In addition to the breakeven points and earned income limitations, it is also important to understand how different income sources affect the taxation of your Social Security.
+The breakeven points don’t consider taking your Social Security early and investing it.
+You also need to be mindful of how your decision can impact your spouse if you are the first to pass away.
+Finally, once you start taking Social Security, it is important to understand how different income sources affect the taxation of your Social Security.
 This is yet another reminder of the importance of taking the time to review your situation and make a plan.

 Disclosures